 - Oral Theophylline

-Although adverse reactions to skin testing are rare, your test will be administered with Dr. Silvers and Vanessa’s presence since occasional reactions may required immediate therapy.
-These reactions may consist of: itchy eyes, nose, or throat; nasal congestion; runny nose; tightness in the throat or chest; increase wheezing; lightheadedness; faintness; nausea and vomiting hives and generalized itching.
+Although adverse reactions to skin testing are rare, your test will be administered with Dr. Silvers and Vanessa’s presence since occasional reactions may require immediate therapy.
+These reactions may consist of: itchy eyes, nose, or throat; nasal congestion; runny nose; tightness in the throat or chest; increased wheezing; lightheadedness; faintness; nausea and vomiting hives, and generalized itching.

 - Inform us if you are taking Beta-blocker: Lopressor (metoprolol), Coreg (carvedilol), Tenormin (atenolol), some glaucoma eye drops, and some antidepressants or Monoamine oxidase inhibitor.